asaade/ensamble.jl/README.md

 Traditionally, this process is iterative —manually combining available items from the bank like puzzle pieces according to their content and estimated difficulties, until the objective is met.
 Manual assembly is tedious; it can take hours, or even days in some cases, especially when assembling multiple booklets with dozens of items each.
 This involves a process of adding and removing items until the desired outcome is reached.

 Computers have brought significant advantages to this process.
-To ease this burden and minimize the errors that result from manual processes, optimization methods have increasingly been used to enable the relatively automatic assembly of test versions.
+To ease this burden and minimize the errors that result from manual processes, optimization methods have increasingly been used to enable the relatively automatic assembly of test forms.

 The idea is that if the test constructor defines the desired characteristics of the test in detail, including the necessary topics and content, the machine can select the best combinations.